-In the meantime, scroll to the bottom of this page for a short questionnaire to estimate your fitness level based on extensive research by The K. G. Jebsen Center of Exercise in Medicine at the Norwegian University of Science and Technology.
-(My latest fitness level assessment showed my fitness age as 35 years old – several decades younger than my chronological age – with an estimated VO2max score of 50.)
+In the meantime, scroll to the bottom of this page for a link to an online questionnaire to estimate your fitness level based on the extensive research of over 6 million healthy individuals worldwide by The K. G. Jebsen Center of Exercise in Medicine at the Norwegian University of Science and Technology.
+(My latest fitness level assessment showed my fitness age as 34 years old – several decades younger than my chronological age – with an estimated VO2max score of 50.)

 Another benefit of having a VO2max test is that it will give you a precise measure of your heart rate ranges for training and racing.
 Ignore the formula to subtract your age from 220 to calculate your maximum heart rate.
 You are an “experiment of one.”

-The FTP numbers, on the right two columns of the Training Zone Table above, were determined with a self-administered FTP test.
+The FTP numbers on the Training Zone Table above were determined with a self-administered FTP test.
 You can perform this test on your trainer with some method of recording watts during the test.
-I use a Wahoo Fitness Kickr power trainer, though, there are similar (and cheaper) power trainers available.
+I’ve used a Wahoo Fitness Kickr power trainer, though, there are similar (and cheaper) power trainers available.
 You can also install crank arms or pedals with power meters embedded that can communicate with a bike computer or smartphone.
 Unfortunately, power meters are expensive.
 My power trainer cost roughly $1,100.
-The Garmin Vector 2 pedals that I have on my race bike cost me another $1,000.
+The Garmin Vector 3 pedals that I have on my race bike cost me another $1,000.